Are Long Distance Taxis Expensive? Real Cost Breakdown

 Expert Tips From the Road

 Book flat rates when possible.
-At further distances most taxi firms will propose you fixed rates.
+At further distances, most taxi firms will propose fixed rates.
 I’ve watched them come away on some runs 15-25% south of metered prices for routes over 40 miles.

 Time your trip strategically.
 If you leave before 4 pm or after 8 pm, not only can you avoid the premium rush hour surcharges (rush hour surcharge schedule is below) but also your wait time charge will be cut in half.